June 11, 2019

 Connection with PYB:

-As co-founder of PYB, Young has always had a deep passion for giving back, and working with kids; striving to give kids the opportunity to play the game that has impacted him so deeply.
-As he said, “You want to connect in a cause you believe in, rooted in passion and interest.”
-Doug believes PYB has become a connector of Philadelphia basketball, reaching communities and people that previously never had the chance to connect.
-Basketball has opened so many doors for Doug, and he believes that if the same opportunities are presented to the youth it could do the same.
+As co-founder of PYB, Young has always had a deep passion for giving back and working with kids; striving to give kids the opportunity to play the game that has impacted him so deeply.
+As he said, “I wanted to be part of a cause I believe in, that’s rooted in my passions and interests.”
+Doug believes PYB has become an important connector in the Philadelphia basketball community and in the city, bringing together people from all walks of life.
+Basketball has opened so many doors for Doug, and he believes that the game — through PYB — has the power to open doors for Philadelphia youth in a transformative way.

 Goals for PYB:

-The main goal Doug has for PYB is to change the lives/trajectory of as many kids as possible.
-As explained by Young, “How can we go from impacting hundreds of kids’ lives, to tens of thousands?
-That is the main focus on everyone’s mind at PYB.”
-He is also focused on how PYB can evaluate the change they are making within the community, bringing quantitative and qualitative analysis to their organization.
-Doug is driven to continue the consistent approach to helping kids, and develop community change around the greater Philadelphia area.
-He believes, with the combined approach of academic enrichment, and basketball coaching and mentorship, the PYB reach is limitless.
+Doug wants PYB to change the lives/trajectory of as many kids as possible.
+As he explained, “How can we go from impacting hundreds of kids’ lives, to tens of thousands in a meaningful, sustainable way?
+That’s what we want to accomplish through PYB.”
+He is also focused on how PYB can effectively evaluate change through quantitative and qualitative methods.
+Doug is hopeful that through a consistent, positive approach to helping kids, PYB can effect community change throughout Philadelphia.
+He believes that PYB’s programs, from academic enrichment to basketball coaching and mentorship, can yield limitless results.